Omid Madani (Under Construction.. Indefinitely!)

 point.
 I hope to contribute to answering some such questions, in

-particular from the perspective of computational learning and
+particular from the perspective of

 development.